matomo-org/developer-documentation/docs/maintaining-translations.md

 1. Pick a language code for the new language from [the List of ISO 639 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
-If a 639-1 two-letter code exists that descibes the language accuratly, we use it.
-Otherwise a three letter code like `tzm` will be used.
+If a 639-1 two-letter code exists that describes the language accurately,, we use it.
+Otherwise, a three-letter code like `tzm` will be used.
 For country variants of languages like `es_AR` we format the language code using a dash and lowercase letters like `es-ar`
-2. Create a file called `/lang/langcode.json` with the chosen languagecode in the main Matomo repository.
+2. Create a file called `/lang/langcode.json` with the chosen language code in the main Matomo repository.
 3. This file needs to contain at least a translation key for `General_Locale` specifying the PHP locale Matomo should set.
 You can use `/usr/share/i18n/SUPPORTED` on a Linux host for inspiration.
 ```json
 {